p4rkerw/SALSA/Tutorial/README.md

 wget -P $project/cellranger_rna_counts https://cf.10xgenomics.com/samples/cell-exp/4.0.0/SC3_v3_NextGem_DI_PBMC_CSP_1K/SC3_v3_NextGem_DI_PBMC_CSP_1K_possorted_genome_bam.bam.bai
 ```

 **Step 0: Clone 🌶️SALSA github repository** The repository is cloned to the $project directory, which is the same directory that the tutorial dataset was downloaded to.
+The tutorial assumes that the path to your project directory is /g/salsa so make sure to change the path if you chose a different directory.
 ```
 git -C $project clone https://github.com/p4rkerw/SALSA
 ```